Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

 The results for the higher order SC observables are compared with the event-by-event Eskola-Kajantie-Ruuskanen-Tuominen~(EKRT)+viscous~\cite{Niemi:2015qia} and T$_{\rm{R}}$ENTo + iEBE-VISHNU hydrodynamic models~\cite{Bernhard:2019bmu}.
 In the EKRT model, the initial energy density profiles are calculated using a next-to-leading order perturbative-QCD+saturation model~\cite{Paatelainen:2012at,Paatelainen:2013eea}.
 The subsequent space--time evolution is described by relativistic dissipative fluid dynamics with different temperature parameterizations $\eta/s(T)$.
-This state-of-the-art model gives a good description of the charged hadron multiplicity and the low-$p_{\rm T}$ region of the charged hadron spectra at BNL’s Relativistic Heavy Ion Collider and at CERN’s Large Hadron Collider (see Figs.~11--13 in Ref.~\cite{Niemi:2015qia}).
-Each of the $\eta/s(T)$ parameterizations is adjusted to reproduce the measured $v_n$ from central to semiperipheral collisions (see Fig.~15 in Ref.~\cite{Niemi:2015qia} and Fig. A.2 in Ref.~\cite{Acharya:2017gsw}).
-For the ``param1'' parameterization of $\eta/s(T)$, the phase transition from the hadronic to the QGP phase occurs at the lowest temperature, around 150~MeV~\cite{Niemi:2015qia}.
-This parameterization is also characterized by a moderate slope in $\eta/s(T)$ which decreases (increases) in the hadronic (QGP) phase.
+This state-of-the-art model gives a good description of the charged hadron multiplicity and the low-$p_{\rm T}$ region of the charged hadron spectra at BNL's Relativistic Heavy Ion Collider and at CERN's Large Hadron Collider.
+Each of the $\eta/s(T)$ parameterizations is adjusted to reproduce the measured $v_n$ from central to semiperipheral collisions.
 The model calculations in which the temperature of the phase transition is larger than for ``param1'' parameterization are ruled out by the previous measurements~\cite{ALICE:2016kpq,Acharya:2017gsw}.
 In the study presented in this paper, the EKRT prediction for the centrality dependence of SC($k,l,m$) was obtained from a sample consisting of 40k events in the 0--100\% centrality range.

 The calculations for the $\eta/s(T)=\mathrm{``param1}$'' parametrisation, which gives a good description of the lower order SC results, are thus compared to our new results for higher order SC in Fig.~\ref{s:Results_fig2}.
 They can describe the overall trends of all combinations in the centrality dependence.
 However, ${\rm SC}(2,4,6)$ is found to be strictly positive in models.